-Mark, Kathleen, Denali (5), and Lochlan (2)
+Mark, Kathleen, Denali (6), and Lochlan (2)

-The Owkes have lived in Bozeman for 5 years.
-Mark is an assistant professor at MSU.
-Kathleen stays home with the kids and will begin homeschooling in the fall.
-We are outdoor enthusiasts who are passionate about sustainability and environmental conservation.
-We started Bozeman Cohousing because we wanted an old-fashioned neighborhood where kids are outside playing, you don’t have to cross a street or drive across town to visit friends, and we can enjoy social interaction with other adults.
-We are most looking forward to having a diverse multi-generational community.
-We think the biggest perk of cohousing will be the community dinners.
+The Owkes have lived in Bozeman since 2015.
+Mark is an assistant professor at MSU; Kathleen stays home with the kids and homeschools.
+They are outdoor enthusiasts who are passionate about sustainability and environmental conservation.
+The Owkes are founding members of Bozeman Cohousing, which they started, “….because we wanted an old-fashioned neighborhood where kids are outside playing, you don’t have to cross a street or drive across town to visit friends, and we can enjoy social interaction with other adults.”
+They are most looking forward to having a diverse multi-generational community.
+“We think the biggest perk of cohousing will be the community dinners.”

 Erik and Joi

-We love that in Bozeman we have access to the diverse Montana wilds,while also being able to live a walking/biking lifestyle in town.
-You might see us in Cooper Park with our lab/husky, Utek, who loves other dogs, people, and kids.
-We also might cross paths on the backcountry ski skin track, climbing crag, or bike trail.
-Joi gets her fix for kids working part-time at a daycare while she’s in school for another year and a half earning her elementary education degree.
-Erik teaches architecture at MSU, and has worked designing cohousing communities and other sustainability-focused projects across the US and abroad.
-We plan to become parents soon and are excited to raise our child(ren) in an environment full of friends and neighbors of diverse ages and species.
-“We can’t wait to live in Bozeman Cohousing.
+“We love that in Bozeman we have access to the diverse Montana wilds,while also being able to live a walking/biking lifestyle in town.”
+You might find the couple in Cooper Park with their lab/husky, Utek, or backcountry skiing, climbing and biking.
+Joi works part-time at a daycare while she completes her elementary education degree.
+Erik teaches architecture at MSU, and has designed cohousing communities and other sustainability-focused projects across the US and abroad.
+He also lived in two cohousing communities during his 20s.
+Erik and Joi are expecting their first child and look forward to raising a family in an environment full of friends and neighbors of diverse ages and species.
+“We can’t wait to live in Bozeman Cohousing!”

-Chad, Megan, and Annaliese (4)
+Chad, Megan, and Annaliese (5)

 Chad and Megan both moved to Bozeman in 2003 for college.
-Chad is an engineer for MDT and works closely with MSU interns designing highways.
+Chad is an engineer for Montana Department of Transportation and he works closely with MSU interns designing highways.
 He also teaches a civil engineering course at MSU as an adjunct instructor.
 Megan is a stay at home parent to their daughter.
-Together, the family enjoys being outside hiking, biking, gardening and camping.
-We are attracted to cohousing because we want to live in a connected, supportive and safe neighborhood.
+The family enjoys being outside hiking, biking, gardening and camping.
+“We are attracted to cohousing because we want to live in a connected, supportive and safe neighborhood.
 We feel that cohousing will provide rich social connections through regular community dinners, celebrations and spontaneous interactions.
-We are excited to live in our dream neighborhood!
+We are excited to live in our dream neighborhood!”

-Garl, Owen (8), and Mirabella (4)
+Garl, Owen (9), and Mirabella (4)

-Garl’s background is in agriculture and appreciates the growing concept of an “agrihood”, where a community works together is raising food for their families and others.
-When he was a ranch kid growing up in rural Montana, he recalls how his grandpa shared haying equipment with his neighbors and how everyone helped out at large functions such as brandings, shipping time, 4th of July, and cattle drives.
-“Now everyone has their own swather, baler, stackwagon, bale feeder, etc. Nobody has to rely on their neighbors anymore, so there isn’t the community dynamic.
-Those old ranchers helped raise me and contributed to who I am today.
-I would hate to have missed that growing up.”
+Garl was raised on a cattle ranch in the Madison Valley, attended Montana State, and has lived in Bozeman since 2012.
+He has a background in agriculture and appreciates the concept of “agrihood,” where a community works together to grow food for their families and others.
+Raised in rural Montana, Garl recalls how his grandpa shared haying equipment with neighbors and how everyone helped out large functions such as brandings and cattle drives.
+“Now everyone has their own swather, baler, bale feeder, etc. Nobody has to rely on their neighbors anymore.”
+Being your average Bozemanite, Garl loves to go on mountain adventures and looks forward to having a closer-knit group of “adventure buddies” who come with cohousing.